ydb-platform/ydb/ydb/docs/en/core/devops/ansible/preparing-vms-with-terraform.md

 ![AiC_scheme](./_assets/terraform/AiC_scheme.png)

 The configuration for setting up the VM environment is described in YAML format, and the infrastructure code is written in [HCL](https://github.com/hashicorp/hcl) (Terraform configuration language).
 The basic logical unit of recording in HCL is a "block".
-A block consists of a keyword identifying its type, name, and the body of the block inside curly brackets.
+A block consists of a keyword identifying its type, name, and the block's body inside curly brackets.
 For example, this is what a virtual server control block in AWS might look like:

 ```hcl
 resource "aws_instance" "ydb-vm" {